This vignette provides a brief introduction to the

 # Step 4/6: Calculating common package durations in data...

-# Check new common durations
+# Step 2: Check new common durations and use as new usual duration

 updated_params[!is.na(updated_params$common_duration), ]